xarray-contrib/xarray-simlab/doc/run_model.rst

 - one or more time dimensions ("clocks") and their given coordinate values ;
-- one of these time dimensions, defined as master clock, which will be used to define the simulation time steps (the other time dimensions usually serve to take snapshots during a simulation on a different but synchronized clock) ;
+- one of these time dimensions, defined as main clock, which will be used to define the simulation time steps (the other time dimensions usually serve to take snapshots during a simulation on a different but synchronized clock) ;